Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and

 The EAGLE \citep{Crain_2015, Schaye_2015, McAlpine_2016} simulations are built upon a modified version of the smooth particle hydrodynamics (SPH) code {\sc gadget-3} \citep{Springel_2005} code called {\sc anarchy} \citep{Schaye_2015}.
 As mentioned above, the ISM in EAGLE is treated with an effective equation of state (\citeauthor{Schaye_DallaVechhia_2008} \citeyear{Schaye_DallaVechhia_2008}).
 Star formation in EAGLE is thus restricted to gas cells with

-and $\log T < \log T_{\rm eos} + 0.5$, where $n_{\rm H}$ is the hydrogen number density of the gas, $T$ is the gas temperature, $Z$ is the metallicity of the gas, and $T_{\rm eos} = 8\times10^3~{\rm K}$ \citep{Schaye_2004,Dalla_Vecchia_2012,Schaye_2015}.
+and $\log T < \log T_{\rm eos} + 0.5$, where $n_{\rm H}$ is the hydrogen number density of the gas, $T$ is the gas temperature, $Z$ is the metallicity of the gas (i.e., the fraction of gas mass in elements heavier than Helium), and $T_{\rm eos} = 8\times10^3~{\rm K}$ \citep{Schaye_2004,Dalla_Vecchia_2012,Schaye_2015}.
 Stars form from this gas according to a \cite{Chabrier_2003} initial mass function (IMF) and evolve according to \cite{Wiersma_2009b} evolutionary tracks.
 Mass and metals are sent back into the ISM via asymptotic giant branch (AGB) winds as well as Type Ia and II supernovae.
 The EAGLE model explicitly tracks the production and evolution of eleven chemical species (H, He, C, N, O, Ne, Mg, Si, Fe, S, and Ca) coming from yield tables in \cite{Marigo_2001} for AGB winds, \cite{Thielemann_2003} for Type Ia supernovae, and \cite{Portinari_1998} for Type II supernovae.
 The fluid is modeled as discrete particles in SPH codes (like that of EAGLE) and as such newly ejected metals are locked into the cell in which they form.